maxgoren/IterableMap/README.md

 templated to accept user define hash function, defaults to the included hashing algorithm which is a variant of bernstein's hash that add's an internal mixing step using Knuth's cyclic shift.
-The table automatically resizes to shrink and grow to keep balance between load factor and memory usage in harmony.
+The table automatically resizes to shrink and grow to keep balance between load factor and memory usage in harmony - though more thorough profiling to find the best possible load factors still needs to be done.

 # Iterators
 IterableMap supplies a begin() and end() method which returns iterators for use with C++'s